wat is user generated content

 • Have already left a positive review

-Hop on a call with them, and ask them personalized questions to expand on their feedback.
+Hop on a call with them and ask them personalised questions to expand on their feedback.

-A 15-minute interview can generate tons of UGC you can repurpose on social media!
+A 15-minute interview can generate tons of UGC you can repurpose on a social media platform!

 But if you don’t have the time to spare, you could always pay for a service like Case Study Buddy who will handle the interviews, and put together a neat-looking document for you.